-If your recoupment is greater than \$25.000 you may be eligible for a payment plan.
+If your recoupment is greater than \$25,000 you may be eligible for a payment plan.
 Payment plans are not guaranteed and apply only to active contracts.
 It the contract terminates prior to the completion of the recoupment, any payment plan that was granted no longer applies.

 - .
-If your recoupment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months. - If your recoupment is for a twelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months - If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan.
+If your recoupment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months - If your recoupment is for a twelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months - .
+If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan.

-HHSC Rate Analysis Department must receive your written request for a payment plan at one of the below addresses by hand delivery.
-U.S. mail, special mail delivery, or email (faxes will not be accepted).
-A payment plan request must be received by the stated deadline will not be accepted.
-A payment plan request post-marked prior to the stated deadline but received after the due date will not be accepted.
+HHSC Rate Analysis Department must receive your written request for a payment plan at one of the below addresses by hand delivery, U.S. mail, special mail delivery, or email (faxes will not be accepted).
+A payment plan request must be received no later than the "Review Period Expises" date shown above and below.
+A payment plan request not received by the stated deadline will not be accepted.
+A payment plan request post-marked prior to the stated deadline to received that the due date will not be accepted.